-A Settlement Agreement between an employer and employee is a legally binding settlement usually offered shortly before or after the termination of employment.
-These used to be known as Compromise Agreements.
-You will be required to waive your right to bring legal claims such as unfair dismissal or workplace discrimination in return for an agreed sum of compensation.
+A Settlement Agreement (previously known as a Compromise Agreement) between an employer and employee is a legally binding settlement usually offered shortly before or after the termination of employment.
+As part of a Settlement Agreement, you will be required to waive your right to bring legal claims such as unfair dismissal or workplace discrimination in return for an agreed sum of compensation.

 Alternatively, we may advise that you would obtain a much better settlement by lodging or continuing with a grievance, capability or disciplinary process or even commencing Employment Tribunal proceedings.

-In straightforward cases, this contribution should be enough to cover all of your legal costs.
+In straightforward cases, this contribution should be enough to cover all of your settlement agreement solicitor costs.
 If it is not, because your Settlement Agreement needs amendments, then we would always return to your employer to ask for a higher contribution.

-At the first meeting we will be able to advise you as to whether the compensation offered by your employer is fair.
+At the first meeting, we will be able to advise you as to whether the compensation offered by your employer is fair.
 For example, if we believe you have a claim such as a workplace discrimination or unfair dismissal claim, we will assess its potential value.
 We will also consider whether the terms of the Settlement Agreement are reasonable.
 We will also provide guidance on the tax implications of the figures put forward in the Agreement.

 We recognise that it is always your decision as to whether you sign or not.
 Our written advice will mean you are able to make an informed decision about how you wish to proceed.

 Martin Searle Solicitors is the trading name of ms solicitors ltd, which is authorised and regulated by the Solicitors Regulation Authority, and is registered in England under company number 05067303.© 2023